-Overview of Systemic Scleroderma
+Types of Systemic Scleroderma

 There are many methods used to categorize the various forms of scleroderma, which has brought about a confusing abundance of terms.
 The following categories are often found in patient literature, but use and interpretation of these categories varies quite a bit.
-(Also see: What is Scleroderma?, Types of Scleroderma and Systemic Symptoms)
+(Also see What is Scleroderma?, Types of Scleroderma and Systemic Symptoms)

 There are several types of Systemic Scleroderma: CREST, Limited and Diffuse.
 Systemic scleroderma is also known as systemic sclerosis (SSc).
 It may also be referred to as Progressive Systemic Sclerosis (PSSc), or Familial Progressive Systemic Sclerosis (FPSSc).